Extraterrestrial life

 How likely is the evolution of intelligent life?

-Extraterrestrial life, or alien life (colloquially, aliens), is life that originates from another world rather than on Earth.
-No extraterrestrial life has yet been scientifically or conclusively detected.
-Such life might range from simple forms such as prokaryotes to intelligent beings, possibly bringing forth civilizations that might be far more, or far less, advanced than humans.
+Extraterrestrial life, or alien life (colloquially aliens), is life that originates from another world rather than on Earth.
+No extraterrestrial life has yet been detected.
+Such life might range from simple forms such as microbes to intelligent beings, possibly bringing forth civilizations that might be far more, or far less, advanced than humans.
 The Drake equation speculates about the existence of sapient life elsewhere in the universe.
 The science of extraterrestrial life is known as astrobiology.

 Speculation about inhabited worlds beyond Earth dates back to antiquity.
 Early Christian writers, including Augustine, discussed ideas from thinkers like Democritus and Epicurus about countless worlds in the vast universe.
 Pre-modern writers typically assumed extraterrestrial "worlds" were inhabited by living beings.
 William Vorilong, in the 15th century, acknowledged the possibility Jesus could have visited extraterrestrial worlds to redeem their inhabitants.
-In 1440, Nicholas of Cusa suggested Earth is a “brilliant star”; he theorized that all celestial bodies, even the Sun, could host life.
+In 1440, Nicholas of Cusa suggested Earth is a "brilliant star"; he theorized that all celestial bodies, even the Sun, could host life.
 Descartes wrote that there were no means to prove the stars were not inhabited by "intelligent creatures", but their existence was a matter of speculation.

 In comparison to the life-abundant Earth, the vast majority of intrasolar and extrasolar planets and moons have harsh surface conditions and disparate atmospheric chemistry, or lack an atmosphere.
 However, there are many extreme and chemically harsh ecosystems on Earth that do support forms of life and are often hypothesized to be the origin of life on Earth.
 Examples include life surrounding hydrothermal vents, acidic hot springs, and volcanic lakes, as well as halophiles and the deep biosphere.

 Since the mid-20th century, researchers have searched for extraterrestrial life and intelligence.
 Solar system studies focus on Venus, Mars, Europa, and Titan, while exoplanet discoveries now total 6,022 confirmed planets in 4,490 systems as of October 2025.
 Depending on the category of search, methods range from analysis of telescope and specimen data to radios used to detect and transmit interstellar communication.
 Interstellar travel remains largely hypothetical, with only the Voyager 1 and Voyager 2 probes confirmed to have entered the interstellar medium.
 The concept of extraterrestrial life, especially intelligent life, has greatly influenced culture and fiction.
-A key debate centers on contacting extraterrestrial intelligence: some advocate active attempts, while others warn it could be risky, given humanity’s history of exploiting less advanced societies.
+A key debate centres on contacting extraterrestrial intelligence: some advocate active attempts, while others warn it could be risky, given human history of exploiting other societies.